singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 We can bring these observations together into a solution.1he observations are the following:

-- If the start of a column is greater than x, then xis to the left of the column.
+- If the start of a column is greater than x, then x is to the left of the column.
 - If the end of a column is less than x, then x is to the right of the column.
 - If the start of a row is greater than x, then x is above that row.
 - If the end of a row is less than x, then x is below that row.